Phunchok Stobdan

 Phunchok Stobdan (born 20 December 1958) is a former Indian civil servant and served as the Indian ambassador to Kyrgyzstan.
 He was also a senior fellow at Institute for Defence Studies and Analyses, New Delhi, and was the founding president of the Ladakh International Centre.

-Stobdan is an academician, diplomat and author, and regarded as an expert on Indian foreign policy and national security on Central and Inner Asian affairs.

-Career

-He has earlier served in the National Security Council Secretariat (NSCS), which reports to National Security Advisor.
+Stobdan is an academician, diplomat and author, who has earlier served in the National Security Council Secretariat (NSCS), which reports to National Security Advisor.

-Works

 Stobdan is author of the book The Great Game in the Buddhist Himalayas: India and China’s Quest for Strategic Dominance.
 The book looks at China–India relations through prism of Buddhist Himalayas.
 Stobdan also writes columns for The Indian Express and The Tribune (Chandigarh).